ax4-silva/Training-Project-1--Website-Backgrounds-with-HTML5-and-CSS3/README.md

+Website Backgrounds with HTML5 and CSS3
-This project explores the creative side of web design, focusing on the art of incorporating mesmerizing backgrounds that enhance the visual experience of a website.
-Through the use of HTML5 and CSS3, it demonstrates how to seamlessly integrate videos, gradients, and animations to create immersive, dynamic layouts that captivate users.
+This training project explores the creative design of websites, focusing on the art of incorporating engaging backgrounds that enhance the visual experience of a site.
+Through the use of HTML5 and CSS3, the project demonstrates how to seamlessly integrate videos, gradients, and animations to create dynamic and immersive layouts that captivate users.

+Key Features
+Creation of dynamic web backgrounds
+Experimentation with background design techniques Demonstration of visual element integration in websites Technology Stack
+ - HTML5
+ - - CSS3